PaulJette/FormGenerator/README.md

    ```
    dotnet restore
    ```
-   This command should be run in the Windows terminal (Command Prompt, PowerShell, or Windows Terminal) while in the main project directory where the `.csproj` file is located.

 4. Build and run the application
    ```
    dotnet run
    ```
-   This command should also be run in the main project directory.
-It will build the project and start a local development server.

 5. Open your web browser and navigate to:
    - https://localhost:5001 (HTTPS)